 i have seen personally the last breath of my mother, and felt her last grip and received a spiritual and temporal inheritance through her – and though in the general course of the day i don’t think of her, i never forget (and it is beyond my time and knowledge to explain how her life has intertwined into mine and still effects my decisions, but how she in no way would want to be an obstacle between me and God and me and other loved ones). i have seen all range of ages and all spectrums of righteousness and unrighteousness within families and their trials and struggles and tears and laughter. i still remember the prayers we spent for some with no avail, and the prayers for others, that yielded salvation, or healings, or answers, or actions; i have seen rain held back by prayer, a coma patient wake up, a blind person see, some live and some die and i hope all things and believe all things possible – but not all things are expedient.

-i still remember from 22 years ago, the ten year old child of a humble pastor in Nicaragua laying in a hammock loving her family while she was twisted and partially paralyzed and dying and all of us in prayer and tears and wonder – why oh Lord – why – she is so innocent and loving and not evil?
+i still remember more than two decades ago, the ten year old child of a humble pastor in Nicaragua laying in a hammock loving her family while she was twisted and partially paralyzed and dying and all of us in prayer and tears and wonder – why oh Lord – why – she is so innocent and loving and not evil?
 Why must the faithful endure such much?
 The Spirit will help aid us, but are we able to hear: Listen my servant; do you think I love this child less than another; did My Son not die for her?
 Has it not been plainly revealed that this life is fading and all flesh must die, and then the judgment, and then an eternity of glory for this child?
 If all endured the same trials and the same lifespan than you know nearly all would forsake Me until their last days and then cry out in repentance for salvation?
 Am I not due fear and reverence all your days?

 A Thought Process to a Most Difficult Decision: